 - Role: To work alongside local nurses focusing on the issues of malnutrition and food insecurity in local communities

 - Types of placements: Rural communities and workshops in small towns in the cloud forest

 - Requirements: Volunteers must speak Spanish to an intermediate level

 - What’s included?
 Food, accommodation, transfers to and from our specified airport, transport to and from work where required, insurance, personal webpage, induction and orientation, 24/7 support

 - What’s not included?
 Flights, visa costs, spending money

 - Start dates: Flexible

-Projects Abroad works closely with the local authorities in the Urubamba area.
+Projects Abroad works closely with the local authorities in the Cusco area.
 They run an integral food security programme with nutritional, early stimulation and care activities in order to overcome early childhood development problems and support local families in the rural communities, who have been affected by malnutrition and who suffer from nutritional deficiencies.
 Volunteers should speak intermediate Spanish, but no other experience is needed, so you can get involved as part of a gap year, career break or extended holiday.